Modernly designed attic bathroom in Ironville

 Generate more space – increase the worth of your house by having an attic conversion

-Despite how desperate you are for additional space, weighing up the costs of a house relocation can be off-putting.
+Despite how desperate you are for additional room, weighing up the costs of a house move can be off-putting.
 Stamp duty, legal costs, surveys and more might total up to several thousand pounds, and it’s money you will not see again.
 There are other considerations too, not least your psychological attachment to your home and the prospect of children changing schools.

 So what is the very best way to extend your house – on a tight budget – without the upheaval of moving, and boost your house’s worth?
 A home extension is the obvious answer.
 This provides versatility of design, allowing you to add the preferred quantity of additional area to your house.
 But for a number of house owners a property extension will not be feasible for reasons of time and expense.